 Check out the featured organizations below, or visit the Leadership Center’s RSO page for a complete list of active organizations and contact information.

-The Bee Club is designed to give students the opportunity to learn and practice beekeeping.
-The club currently has five honey bee hives located on campus, and club members have ample opportunity to work hands on with the bees.
-Bee keeping is an important and quickly growing form of urban agriculture that promotes healthy hives, healthy gardens, and healthy lives.
-The main goal of the Bee Club is to educate students on the importance of honey bees to our food system, as well as inspire students to become bee activists and beekeepers.
-For more information, contact Dr. Becky Clausen.
+The main goal of the Bee Club is to give students the opportunity to engage in bee-centric activities and discussions, as well as inspire students to become bee activists and beekeepers.
+The Bee Club is designed to give students the opportunity to learn and practice beekeeping and to discuss and promote the unique importance of native bee pollinators.
+We have a honey bee apiary on campus, and club members have ample opportunity to work hands on with the bees.
+Beekeeping is an important and quickly growing form of urban agriculture that promotes healthy hives, healthy gardens, and healthy lives.
+We also have a pollinator garden on campus that serves to highlight the importance of all pollinators to ecosystem health and stability.

 The Grub Hub is a student-led food pantry operating on the Fort Lewis College campus.
 It is dedicated to social justice and de-stigmatizing food insecurity.
 The Grub Hub distributes recovered and donated food items to students, and relies on the work of passionate students and the generosity of our campus community.
 For more information on the location and operating hours of the Grub Hub, contact the Sociology & Human Services Department.